My solution will not work for you.

 I don’t know…and here is the best idea(s) that I have right now.

 - Listen to the person/team to understand what they want.
 What their solution would look like.

 - Determine, share, and test small experiences and ideas of what might work about what you heard.
-If you know a method, process, team building activity, an idea that works – share it.
-Share it in a compassionate way connected to what you heard and what their solution would look like.
+If you know a method, process, team-building activity, an idea that works – share it.
+Please share it compassionately connected to what you heard and what their solution would look like.

 - Schedule time to analyze the action of what happened with the experience.
 Ask, did it get them closer to what they want?
 Further from what they want?
 Did it fit appropriately with their team and culture?